community

 -Archbishop Desmond Tutu

-St. Mark's is committed to building relationships in our vibrant neighborhood and the city of Baltimore.
-We seek to be open to our neighbors and to support music, the arts, and justice work in our city.
+St. Mark's shares our space with two partner ministries as well as local community groups.
+We seek to be open to our neighbors and to support music, theater, and justice work in our city.

 Interested in connecting with us, or using or renting the St. Mark's space?
 Contact our administrator and fill out our rental request form.